Save Vanishing Species Stamp

 According to a WWF representative, “This is an easy way for individuals to use their purchasing power to help save vanishing species every time they mail a letter.
 By purchasing these stamps, anyone can play a direct role in protecting some of our most iconic and endangered wildlife.”

 The original law made the stamp available from September 2011 until December 2013.
 During that time, over 25 million stamps were sold, raising over $2.75 million dollars.
 In 2014, President Obama signed a bill reauthorizing the Save Vanishing Species stamp to continue sales through 2018.
 Sale of the stamp was again reauthorized in 2020.
-As of July 2020, more than 53.5 million stamps have been sold, raising over $6 million.
+To date, more than 60 million stamps have been sold, raising nearly $7.5 million.

 |FREE printable This Day in History album pages|

 Get a binder or other supplies to create your This Day in History album.